-Passenger train cars were once not only an important part of a railroad's equipment roster but also to traveling passengers, which relied heavily on the railroad to reach their intended destination, prior to commercial flight and reliable roads and highways.
+Passenger train cars, also referred to as "varnish," were once not only an important part of a railroad's equipment roster but also travelers relying on such to reach their intended destination before commercial flight and reliable roads and highways came into widespread use.
 Unless one could afford the plush comforts of first class, dining, and sleeping arrangements most folks probably remember the "Golden Age" of rail travel no better than riding in a cramped and uncomfortable coach.
 While coach was the way to travel for most passengers as the 20th century progressed trips by rail greatly improved comfort-wise, especially if you were traveling cross-country.
 With the advent of Amtrak in 1971 passenger rail travel has slowly lost its romantic appeal with many amenities no longer available, such as on board meals, cooked by chefs from scratch.

-Passenger equipment, or railroad varnish, as its also known, is designated by the service they provide and often times, particularly in the streamliner era (post 1930s), railroads would combine the names of cars.
+Passenger varnish is broken down by the service they provide and often times, particularly in the streamliner era (post 1930s), railroads would combine the names of cars.
 The most basic names for cars include sleepers, diners, observations, standard coach, parlors, and dome cars.
 However, combined cars included names like parlor-observations, sleeper-observations, and diner-dome cars (famous on the Union Pacific's City fleet of streamliners).
 Utilitarian cars that always traveled along on passenger trains included baggage and RPO (railway post office) cars for express and mail service as well as storing passengers' belongings and baggage (hence its name).

 Even by the end of the 19th-century most cars were still built almost primarily with wood, save for the support structures (such as the center support beam, trucks, and other necessary railroading components) which were made of early steel, which by the mid-1850s had become inexpensive enough to be used in widespread applications within the railroad industry.
 However, also around this time also what were known as "heavyweight" passenger cars were introduced, built almost entirely from steel, hence their name.
 Steel not only allowed the car to be stronger but also reduced the chance that it would so easily catch fire.
 However, steel was quite heavy and with the advent of lightweight materials in the 1930s, when the streamliner was born, passenger trains became much lighter and cost less to operate just through sheer weight.

-The streamliner era of the 1930s saw the most advances in passenger train car construction as company's spared no expensive to get in edge in wooing passengers to their trains.
+The streamliner era of the 1930s saw the most advances in passenger train car construction as company's spared no expense wooing passengers to their trains.
 Comfort, relaxation, and stunning interior and exterior designs became the norm for a railroad's most prominent passenger train(s).
 These amazing trains during the 1930 to 1950 era are commonly remembered as the "Golden Age" of passenger railroad travel with sleek streamlined equipment and a round-ended observation car on the rear to complete the look.
 Many of these were built by the most famous names in manufacturing such as Pullman-Standard and the Budd Company.

 Just as a point of reference, all of the passenger car equipment built for railroads through roughly the 1950s is commonly referred by railfans and historians as varnish, an endearing term that gained prominence because of the grand designs, architecture and construction built into the cars.
 This was especially true prior to the streamliner era when car construction still carried a Victorian style and featured much interior plush and wood designs, often employing the use of master carpenters and woodworkers to complete the work.